GiacomoValliPhD/openhdemg/docs/what's-new.md

 - **New PySide6 software architecture** replacing the legacy GUI.
 - **New persistent binary data structure** with modules for single files and collections for multi-file studies.
 - **More flexible and robust `emgfile` structure** with optional standard keys and explicit dtype standardisation.
-- **New decomposition and cleaning workflow** for raw HDsEMG decomposition, bad-channel selection, power-line harmonic removal, and within-file duplicate removal.
+- **New decomposition and cleaning workflow** for raw HDsEMG decomposition, bad-channel selection, power-line harmonic removal, within-file duplicate removal, and manual editing of BSS MU discharge selections.
 - **New common-input and result plotting modules** for pooled intramuscular coherence, smoothed discharge-rate PCA, common drive, PCI, and mutual-information network analysis.
 - **Multiple reference-signal support** across plotting, editing, and analysis functions.
 - **Improved plotting architecture** with object-oriented Matplotlib figure creation through `use_plt=False`.